codedbyjake/GateKeeper/README.md

 In your `LocalSettings.php` add:
 `wfLoadExtension('GateKeeper');`

+Alternatively, you can simply paste the contents of `gatekeeper-defaults.php` into the bottom of your `LocalSettings.php` to get started quickly with the default configuration.

-Optionally, configure GateKeeper using the variables listed below in your `LocalSettings.php.`
+Optionally, configure GateKeeper using the variables listed below in your `LocalSettings.php`

 ## Configuration